3 Yoga Poses and Pranayama for Weight Loss

 - Exhale and slowly lower the left thigh to the floor.

-Now lift your head, upper body, arms, and legs away from the floor.
+- Now lift your head, upper body, arms, and legs away from the floor.
 Rest on your lower ribs, belly, and front pelvis.
 Firm your buttocks and reach strongly through your legs, first through the heels to lengthen the back legs, then through the bases of the big toes.
-Keep the big toes turned toward each other.

 - Raise your arms parallel to the floor and stretch back actively through your fingertips.
 Imagine a weight is pressing down on the backs of the upper arms, and push up toward the ceiling against the resistance.